lightray22/andromeda-desktop-clients/README.md

 ### Libraries

+Some other dependencies are included in thirdparty/ and built in-tree.

 - OpenSSL (1.1.1) (libssl, libcrypto)
 - libfuse (3.x >= 3.10) https://github.com/libfuse/libfuse
 - nlohmann-json (3.x) https://github.com/nlohmann/json

-nlohmann-json and thirdparty/ are statically linked.
-OpenSSL and libfuse are dynamically linked so they must be available at runtime.
+libssl, libcrypto, and libfuse are dynamically linked so they must be available at runtime.

 ### OS Examples